-B.A., Boston College
+B.A., Boston College J.D., Suffolk University Law School

-nthony A. Copani is a professor Aof law.
-He teaches Evidence, his J.D. from Suffolk University Law School, has been a trial attorney for many years, and taught at Massachusetts School of Law as an adjunct before joining the full-time faculty.
+Anthony A. Copani is a professor of law.
+He teaches Evidence,

+Case Preparation and Strategy, Conveyancing, and Land Use.
+He is a magna cum laude graduate of Boston College, received his J.D. from Suffolk University Law School, has been a trial attorney for many years, and taught at Massachusetts School of Law as an adjunct before joining the full-time faculty.

-IOSEPH DEVLIN
+JOSEPH DEVLIN